Sylvexia/personal_research/10-29 Personal Research.md

 		- The scalar and tensor value raw data can be modified in MLIR.
 - Current Status:
 	- Still implementing all the operation that touch f32 one by one in MNIST model.
 	- Trying to get MNIST model running with posit operation
+		- For verifying swapping all operation to equivalent function call works!
 	- Then we can move all the interface out.
 - The ultimate goal:
 	- Type:
 		- ONNX model with posit type
 		- While MLIR has to support posit.
 	- Value:
-		- The raw data is convert in custom posit converter.
+		- The raw data is convert in custom python posit converter instead of MLIR.
 # How to quantize?

+- For quantize abstraction, normally framework implement themselves
+	- 1 month ago, LLVM pull request has **quant lowering** support of converting to equivalent ops.
 - Now we are trying to find what project use LLVM quant dialect.
 	- Type:
 		- `!quant.uniform<u16<0:1023>:f32, 1.23:512>`
 			- This is not an operation, THIS IS A TYPE
-			- Uniform **Per Layer** quantization from `f32` to `u16`, the u16 value is bound `[0, 1023]`, which only 10 bit are used
+			- Uniform **Per Layer** quantization from `f32` to `u16`, the `u16` value is bound `[0, 1023]`, which only 10 bit are used
-			- scale is 1.23, zero point is 512.
+			- scale is `1.23`, zero point is `512`.
 		- `tensor<2x3x4x!quant.uniform<i8:f32:1, {3.0:1, 4.0:2, 5.0:3}>>`
 			- Uniform **Per Channel** quantization from f32 to i8
 			- The channel is on dimension 1 (0-indexed)